- Eating white bread helped me lose weight 18 years ago

 Carrying on allowed me to learn from a choice I regretted.

-Like the first time I didn’t make a big deal out of eating white bread, I realized eating white bread was no big deal.
+Like the first time I didn’t make a big deal out of eating white bread, I realized eating it was no big deal.
 Eating white bread didn’t make me gain weight.
 It was all the stuff I ate after a “mistake” that made me gain weight.

 Being “on” and “off” diets leads to building bad habits between diets.
 And bad habits lead to more weight gain.